signaryk/ENGR-112-Arduino-Project/README.md

 ---
 **Goalie**: Uses Zumo32U4 robot to drive forwards and backwards in order to act as a goalkeeper at the end of an obstacle course.
 Also plays "The Final Countdown"

 **remoteInterpret**: Uses the Zumo Shield, Arduino Uno, and XBee radio modules to navigate obstacle courses by receiving commands remotely via the radio module.
+(NOTE: TurnSensor.cpp and TurnSensor.h are forked from Pololu's Zumo32U4 repository and adapted for use with the Zumo Shield)